101 Dalmatian Street: Animals vs. Humans (2019)

 Animals vs Humans is a series of short internet videos that are published on YouTube by Disney Channel.
-Each episode has the same plot, Dolly stops riding her skateboard, and would hangout with Dylan to watch a competition game known as Animals vs. Humans, each game would revolve around a different subject and both dogs would watch funny live-action videos about humans and animals.
+Each episode has the same plot; Dolly stops riding her skateboard, and will hang out with Dylan to watch a competition game known as Animals vs. Humans.
+Each game would revolve around a different subject and both dogs would watch funny live-action videos about humans and animals.
 The animals would always win, Dylan and Dolly continued to chat about the subject, until Dolly gives out a "trigger word", as the pups would hug Dylan and Dolly.
-A total of 15 shorts were released worldwide so far, but only 4 were released in the UK.
+A total of 15 shorts were released worldwide, but only 4 were released in the UK.